pwillia7/salesforce_case_helper/README.md

 ###To install:
 ######ATTENTION - Before you install disable the previous greasemonkey/tampermonkey script from your browser.
 You will also need to define your signature in the script if you wish to use this feature.

-1. Clone this repo using git or download the repo in a zip using the link in the right pane.
+1. Download the files - Clone this repo using git or download the repo in a zip using the link in the right pane.

 2. Make sure you have Greasemonkey (Firefox) or Tampermonkey (Chrome) installed to your